 A fee of \$1 per unit up to \$5 per semester will be charged to all students.
 The money collected may be used to construct, renovate, equip, or operate a Student Center.
-For exemption criteria, contact the Financial Aid Office at 707.468.3110.
+For exemption criteria, contact the Office of Admissions and Records at 707.468.3101.